synapticielfactory/es_analytics/README.md

   ]
 }
 ```
-Eveything is in place, all we need is to update our dataset
+Everything is in place, all we need is to update our dataset

 ```json
 POST es-invoices/_update_by_query?pipeline=customer_first_order_date&wait_for_completion=false